atakanaltok/awesome-useful-websites/README.md

 * https://haveibeenpwned.com/ - Check if your email or phone is in a data breach
 * https://gitlab.com/tzkuat/Ressources - List of websites on different areas such as Security, OSINT, etc.
 * https://chef-koch.bearblog.dev/privacy-tools-list-by-chef-koch/ - Privacy Tools List by CHEF-KOCH
+* https://github.com/arkenfox/user.js/wiki/4.1-Extensions - Privacy and security related extensions
+* https://kb.adguard.com/en/general/dns-providers - You can configure any DNS server to be used instead of the system default provided by the router or ISP
+* https://ipleak.net/ - See the kind of information that all the sites you visit can see and collect about you
+* https://privacy.net/analyzer/#pre-load - Same as the above one

 ### Conventer